hrytkone/2022PS_pad-analysis/README.md

 # 2022PS_pad-analysis
 Codes used to analyse data from 2022 PS test beam for FoCal-E pad layers.

+## Voltage scan analysis
+The plotting macro (PlotVoltageScan.C) does the fitting to the voltage scan data (produced with MIP analysis macros) and makes relevant plots.

 ## Electron beam analysis
 Codes for electron beam data are included in elecron-analysis